mazzeaar/gravity_sim/readme.md

+# NOTE: WILL PROBABLY ONLY WORK ON APPLE SILICON
 # Gravity Simulation

 This project is an implementation of a 2D gravity simulation using the Barnes-Hut algorithm and a quadtree data structure.
 The simulation is written in C++ and utilizes the SFML library for rendering.